The

 Night of the Living Dead (Imagine, 1993) 68 color card set also immortalizing the gory zombie flick by Romero.
 This one more professional.
 Autograph card also put out.
 Set retail: $12

 Night Slasher, The (Mystery Playhouse, 2003) 36 color card set that spoofs the 1970s monster TV show, The Night Stalker.
 The images are photographs shot on location at a closed haunted house, with full cast and special effects.
 Only 50 test boxes were manufactured, so no more than 300 sets could be made from them.
 Retail: $10 per set.
-See Set Profile.
+See (See review article.)
+See giftshop.

 Nutty Initials (Topps, 1967) Not really monsters, more like goofy creatures that form initials (Wally Wood cartoons?).
 Either one or four intials per sticker.
-48 different.
-Retail: $4 - $10 each.
+48 different stickers (blank backed).
+Norm Saunders was the artist and designer behind this set.
+The art was later recycled for an Irish release by Topps in 1977 (note the 1977 copyright on the front).
+Retail: $4 - $15 each.

 Outer Limits (Rittenhouse, 2002) 72 duotone set (looks black and white) profiles 8 of the episodes.
 Various chase sets and autographs offered.
+See back.
 Retail $10.
+(See review article.)

 Outer Limits- Sex, Cybors & Science Fiction (Rittenhouse, 2003) 1-- cards set (plus chase & autograph cards) profiling the remake series of color episodes.
-Retail: $10
+See backs.
+Retail: $10 (See review article.)

 Pack of Fun (See Topps Pack of Fun)

 Planet of the Apes- Movie (Topps, 1969) 44 color card set featuring scenes from the film.
-Backs have green graphic with text.
-Retail: $150
+The backs have green graphic with text.
+Retail: $150 (See more of set.)

 Planet of the Apes-TEST (Topps, 1969) Same set as above but with black borders and the actors names are include in the text.
 Rare.
 Set retail: $1800